Useful Notes: The Spanish Inquisition

 - Warhammer Fantasy, way before Warhammer 40K, had the Witch Hunters, agents who hunted down Chaos activities, unlicensed magic users, mutants, and whatever else they don't like much.
 Their authority might come from local authorities, the official State Cult, or simply be acting on their own.

-- Anima: Beyond Fantasy also has an Inquisition, a fanatic branch of the Church of Abel whose mission is to hunt down and kill heretics and demons (read: people with supernatural powers as magic or psyonic abilities or non-humans).
+- Anima: Beyond Fantasy also has an Inquisition, a fanatic branch of the Church of Abel whose mission is to hunt down and kill heretics and demons (read: people with supernatural powers as magic or psyonic abilities and non-humans respectively).
 They've everything from the Black Legend mentioned above: burning heretics at the stake, tortures, etc and are not very nice.

 - The Holy See of Berserk also has an Inquisition dedicated to rooting out heretics.
 Much like Anima above, the Black Legend has full influence here — many people are horribly tortured in the Inquisition's dungeons, and a major character nearly gets burned at the stake as a witch (though this is mainly because she has a mark on her that draws The Legions of Hell to her, which the protagonist also has).
 The most notorious figure of the Holy See's Inquisition is Bishop and High Inquisitor Mozgus, who is quite the nasty piece of work.

 - Paul Luther is detained by the Inquisition in Eternal Darkness; his chapter is even titled "Heresy!".

 - The Inquisition is still around in the Dresden Files.
 Good Shepherd Father Forthill is even a member.
 Nowadays, though their primary goal is dealing with dangerous supernatural threats and helping the Knights of the Cross.
 They're really very sorry about what happened in Spain, and have sworn off political power because of it.